nisha06k/HR_ANALYTICS/README.md

 Average Year: The Average year of employees who work in the organization.

 Visualizations:
-Education-wise Attrition (Pie Chart): A pie chart illustrates attrition distribution across different departments.
+Education-wise Attrition (Dount Chart): A pie chart illustrates attrition distribution across different departments.
 Each slice represents a department's proportion in the total attrition count, enabling HR managers to identify departments with higher turnover rates.

 Number of Employees by Age Group (Bar Graph): A bar graph categorizes employees into different age groups, offering insights into the age demographics of the workforce.